goschtl/zope/zam.api/trunk/src/zam/api/README.txt

 There are two different type of plugins offered.
 A simple plugin can do what it needs to do during the install and unistall process.
-The other base registry supported plugin will install a customcomponent registry.
+The other base registry supported plugin will install a custom component registry.

 The fundamental concept of the package is that a plugin can be installed for a particular site.
-At any time, you can ask the plugin, whether it has been installed for a prticular site.
+At any time, you can ask the plugin, whether it has been installed for a particular site.
 The third API method allows you to uninstall the plugin from a site.

 So let's implement a trivial plugin that stores an attribute: